 - In Sam & Max season 2, Agent Superball will emphatically deny time travel, even though the machine is parked right in the room.
 Any continued discussion of it will provoke him to employ his hypnotic, memory wiping powers.
 This is used for a puzzle later.

 - In the first "Knights of the Old Republic", the Player Character's memory is wiped out before the start of the game and replaced with another.

 - In Ib, after Garry finds out Mary is really a painting, the dolls capture him and force him to play a game with them.
 If he loses, they make him forget what he learned about Mary.

 - Professor X often plays this role in early versions of the X-Men such as X-Men: Evolution, wiping memories when The Masquerade has been blown.
 During an episode of Evolution where the Brotherhood show off their powers in the middle of a school football game, he dangerously overexerts his powers by modifying the memory of every spectator.
 Naturally, the one person whose mind he doesn't completely wipe is Principal Kelly...

-- Played with in The Movie of Phineas and Ferb.
+- Played with in Phineas and Ferb The Movie: Across the 2nd Dimension.
 The OWCA doesn't have any memory-erasing tools, so they just steal the villain's amnesia-inator.